kunaljani1100/study-stack/README.md

 4. localhost:8080/question(POST): Ask a question in a group.
 5. localhost:8080/answer(POST): Answer a question that has been asked by a user.
 6. locahost:8080/question/answers(POST): Get all the answers for a question.
+7. localhost:8080/users/authenticate(POST): Check whether valid user credentials have been provided for accessing this application.